sagiegurari/cargo-make/docs/_includes/content.md

 ```

 *NOTE: While using cache, in order to update cargo-make, you will need to manually clear the CircleCI cache*

+*NOTE: If you are using kcov coverage, you can cache the kcov installation by setting the CARGO_MAKE_KCOV_INSTALLATION_DIRECTORY environment variable to a location which is cached by CircleCI.*

 When working with workspaces, in order to run the ci-flow for each member and package all coverage data, use the following command: